- 21

 Design the ETL pipeline

-Define how data will be extracted from the ERP, how it will be transformed, and how frequently it loads into the Data Warehouse (daily? hourly?).
+Define how to extract data from the ERP, how to transform it, and how often to load it into the Data Warehouse (daily? hourly?).

 -

 Don't try to do everything at once.
-Start with the subject area of highest demand — such as "budget disbursement" — since every agency must report on it.
+Start with the highest-demand Subject Area, such as "budget disbursement" — since every agency must report on it.
 Then gradually expand to procurement, inventory, and HR.

 Saeree ERP and Data Warehouse

-Saeree ERP uses PostgreSQL as its core database, which is a key advantage for government agencies looking to build a Data Warehouse:
+Saeree ERP uses PostgreSQL as its core database, which is a significant advantage for government agencies looking to build a Data Warehouse:

 | Advantage | Details |